VESTA TODAY

 Read a Book

-Immersing yourself in the ancient world, where Vesta’s fire first burned, is a powerful way to experience the history and rituals of the Vesta religion in an authentic way, and to develop a sense of reverence for it.
-My historical fiction novels are a good place to start.
+Immersing yourself in the ancient world, where Vesta’s fire first burned, is a powerful way to experience the history and rituals of the Vesta religion in an authentic, emotional way.
+It can certainly help you develop insight and a sense of reverence for it.

-The temple of Vesta in the Roman Forum was designed in a circular shape to represent the orb of the sun, our planet’s star, as the source of all life.
 You may wish to spend more time doing what the ancients did – looking up, into the sky, especially the night sky, to wonder at the universe (this V symbol, for example, is the symbol for the asteroid called Vesta).
 Locate the constellations and learn the Greco-Roman myths behind their names.

 Learn Myths & Legends

-Nobody told a story like the ancient Romans – except maybe the Greeks before them!
 Read about the ancient myths and legends the Vestals knew so well, and that we still tell today, from the Birth of Venus to the Fall of Troy.

 In this painting, Perseus is confronting Phineus with the head of the Gorgon Medusa.
 Those who set eyes on it are turned to stone.